Home / Where Do We Go From Here? / Sustaining A Trauma-Sensitive Environment

 The more comprehensive programs employ taped interviews with offenders, parents of victims, and the victims themselves to train educators about the grooming process, and the warning signs of abuse and its aftermath.
 Many also offer other preventive suggestions about the employment application process, criminal background checks, standard interviews, and reference checks for all employees and volunteers, monitoring programs, school security, communicating with children, and communicating concerns about behaviors or circumstances that lead one to suspect abuse is taking place.

 The Children’s Trust and the state’s Children’s Advocacy Centers are good sources of information about a variety of prevention programs for faculty and staff.
-The Child Welfare Information Gateway also has a web page dedicated to school-based prevention programs.
+The Child Welfare Information Gateway also has a web page dedicated to multiple prevention topics.
 165

 There are also a variety of specific tools which teachers can use to provide special help to a maltreated child.
 For example, there are books (designed for children) about the court process which might give the child a better understanding of (and diminish anxiety about) what may happen if they go to court.
 Introducing these and other such aids into the curriculum would help not only the abused/neglected child but also provide new insights for their classmates.
 There are also school-based child personal safety programs such as “Talking About Touching” (TAT), that is now part of an expanded Second Step curriculum and an online Child Protection Unit (CPU) created by the Committee for Children (cfchildren.org) based in Seattle, Washington.